The-FinAI/CALM/README.md

 ## Introduction
 Credit and risk assessment is a series of unique tasks in the financial industry, which play a significant role in various aspects of individuals and society .
 It evaluates the creditworthiness and risk situation of individuals, businesses, and even countries.
 The assessment includes tasks such as credit scoring, fraud detection, financial distress identification, and claim analysis.
 These tasks cover most aspects of our personal lives and social development, such as lending, insurance, and investment, which have a huge financial impact for the whole of society.
 Meanwhile, it is essential to note that data used for credit and risk assessment may collect some sensitive information such as gender and age.
 This may further lead to discrimination against certain groups.
 Therefore, in credit and risk assessment, the potential biases should be aware of to avoid negative social consequences.

 Currently, LLMs' potential in financial natural language processing (NLP) tasks is significantly emphasized.
-Some studies explore the ability of the LLMs to improve quantitative stock trading strategies, predict stock market returns, and analyze investment context .
-This further raises the question of whether LLMs will have sufficient capabilities if used for Credit and risk assessment and if it may bring some bias problem.
+Some studies explore the ability of the LLMs to improve quantitative stock trading strategies, predict stock market returns, and analyze investment context.
+This further raises the question of whether LLMs will have sufficient capabilities if used for credit and risk assessment or if it may bring some bias.

-We constructed the first comprehensive **benchmark** and **instrcuction datasets** with 70K data samples.
+We constructed the first comprehensive **benchmark** and **instruction datasets** with 70K data samples.
 We amalgamated an extensive array of 9 existing public datasets on 4 tasks, including credit scoring, fraud detection, financial distress identification, and claim analysis.
 It includes data that is meaningless, imbalanced, and high-dimensional.

-We fine-tune our Credit and risk Assessment LLM (**CALM**) based on Llama2-chat with the instructions.
+We fine-tune our Credit and Risk Assessment LLM (**CALM**) based on Llama2-chat with the instructions.

 We also identify the inherent **biases** within the models.